-The Minnesota Wetland Health Evaluation Program (WHEP) engages citizen volunteers to help monitor wetlands in their community.
+The Minnesota Wetland Health Evaluation Program (WHEP) engages citizen volunteers to monitor wetlands in their community.

 Since 1997, WHEP volunteers have been monitoring wetlands in Dakota County.
 They provide important information to city and county planners, engineers, resource managers and others.
-The data is also used by the Minnesota Pollution Control Agency to track wetland health in the Twin Cities metropolitan area.
+The data can be used to track wetland health.

-Monitoring wetland health data is a valuable service and the counties rely on volunteers to collect the data each field season.
+Monitoring wetland health data is a valuable service; cities, watersheds and the County rely on volunteers to collect the data each field season.
 Volunteers are recruited in the spring each year.

 External link opens in new tab or windowWatch a video of a WHEP team evaluating a wetland.